Podcast Marketing Strategy: The Podcast Discoverability Triangle

 Rather, I want to focus on what we as independent podcasters can do to give our show the best chance of reaching our ideal listener with the least friction possible.

 As a business owner, you think in terms of marketing campaigns.
-You set goals, outcomes and you build specific, targeted campaigns around one message per target “persona”, and you run them for a significant period of time – testing, measuring and iterating little and often.
+You set goals, and outcomes and you build specific, targeted campaigns around one message per target “persona”, and you run them for a significant period of time – testing, measuring, and iterating little and often.